-by Per Herngren
+by Per Herngren published in the book:

 Being involved with civil disobedience and nonviolence, we experience the same problems with power as other groups.
 When informal organisations are idealized, power, dominance, and microaggression become camouflaged.
 To counter this, we use feminist and egalitarian meeting techniques.
 Participants take responsibility for different functions: the facilitator chairs the meeting, the power intervenor distributes power and intervenes in microaggressions, the time facilitator unburdens the group from stress and distributes time for different decisions, the vibes facilitator uses the room to make the group more creative.
 In order to have an equal dialogue we alternate speaking rounds and free discussions.
 And we use small work groups rather than large group discussions.
 These methods work quite well, I think, to create democracy and egalitarian organisations.
 People are tired of ineffective and boring meetings, and there is still a strong demand for more efficient and democratic methods.
 Last summer, I was invited to Kyrgyzstan to train democracy activists in feminist methods for democracy.
 Jo Freemans analysis of the tyranny of structurelessness is still very much alive.

 One of the feminist texts that has meant the most to the nonviolence movement is Jo Freeman’s The tyranny of structurelessness from 1970.
 The text is a glaring showdown with the myth of the leaderless and structureless groups within feminism.
 There are quite simply no structureless groups (1).
 The whole idea is a smokescreen for the powerful to establish hegemony without being questioned.
 The idea of structurelessness prevents formal structures but not informal structures from being created.
 You can never make the decision to not have any structures, only to not have formal structures.